Why You Won't Cluck Like A Chicken - How Hypnosis Really Works

 Therapeutic hypnotherapy, on the other hand, is about empowering you to work with your brain rather than against it.
 Many of us spend our lives fighting our own minds – overthinking, self-sabotaging, and getting trapped in destructive patterns.
 Hypnotherapy teaches you to collaborate with your subconscious mind to achieve your goals.

-In my practice, you remain completely in control yet deeply relaxed state throughout the session.
-You’ll only receive and accept suggestions that align with your values and goals.
+You will only receive and accept suggestions that align with your values and goals.
 The process is designed to strengthen your sense of personal power, not diminish it.

 Myth #2: